amabdulr/CNWG/9-Plain Language Rules.md

    - **Section 18**: Find one or more errors in the content using the rules of the section titled rules for **Omitting the Relative Pronoun "That”**.
 Present the output in the Output Format.
    - **Section 19**: Find one or more errors in the content using the rules of the section titled rules for **Telegraphic Writing Style Rules**.
 Present the output in the Output Format.
    - **Section 20**: Find one or more errors in the content using the rules of the section titled rules for **Units of Measure and Time Notation Rules**.
 Present the output in the Output Format.
+   - **Section 21**: Find one or more errors in the content using the rules of the section titled rules for **Units of Measure and Time Notation Rules**.
+Present the output in the Output Format.

 # Plain Language Rules (Chapter 9):